Baseflow/flutter-geolocator/README.md

 ```

 To listen for location changes you can subscribe to the `onPositionChanged` stream.
 Supply an instance of the `LocationOptions` class to configure
-the desired accuracy and the minimum distance change (in meters) before updates are send to the application.
+the desired accuracy and the minimum distance change (in meters) before updates are sent to the application.

 ``` dart
 import 'package:geolocator/geolocator.dart';